darkcar/pet-weather/README.md

 ## In the end

 * It will be slow the first time you visit the link demo.
 That's is becuase of Heroku dyno sleeping.
+Read this article [App Sleeping on Heroku](https://blog.heroku.com/app_sleeping_on_heroku) for more information.

 * When you add your pet, the lat and long will be filled automatically if you fill a validate address and make the location field blur.